Upcoming Events

 Samurai Philosophy

-In this session, we will turn our attention to Samurai Philosophy: When you think about samurai what images or concepts spring to mind?
+In this session, we turned our attention to Samurai Philosophy: When you think about samurai what images or concepts spring to mind?
 How are they portrayed in the media and popular culture?
 In your culture, what’s the modern equivalent of “living by a code”?
+And other questions

 Collective Wisdom